dougalcaleb/instant-carousel/README.md

    *  Fixed error when scrolling next when navigationTrim is on and the number of pages to the right is less than scrollBy
    *  Fixed non-visible pages being positioned incorrectly when scrolling left.
 This fixes transitions that have bounce showing nothing beyond the current pages.
    *  Fixed duplicate event listeners
+   *  Fixed minor sticking between pages when swiping on infinite carousels
+   *  Fixed disappearing page on scroll when parts of pages were visible.
+May have introduced other minor errors, keeping an eye on it

+Known Issues:
+   *  Swipe is currently unsupported on carousels with 2 pages.
+A solution is being worked on in order to fix the display issues caused in this case.

 ### v1.3.1:
 Bugfixes: